filamarisol/filamarisol.github.io/698-Portfolio.md

 #### January 11th, 2017

-<a href="/blogposts/Spiro-Post1.html" target="_blank"> On Lisa Spiro’s This Is Why We Fight: Defining the Values of the Digital Humanities</a>
+<a href="/blogposts/Spiro-Post1.html" target="_blank"> On Lisa Spiro’s This Is Why We Fight.
+Defining the Values of the Digital Humanities</a>

 #### January 18th, 2017